-- support; - channels for communication; - opportunities for youth Members and adults to make decisions and take responsibility; - functional units through which the design and delivery of the youth programme can be best achieved.
+- support; - · channels for communication; - opportunities for youth Members and adults to make decisions and take responsibility; - functional units through which the design and delivery of the youth programme can be best achieved.

-A Scout Group comprises one or more of any or all of the following: a Beaver Scout Colony; a Cub Scout Pack or a Scout Troop.
+A Scout Group comprises one or more of any or all of the following: a Squirrel Scout Drey, a Beaver Scout Colon, a Cub Scout Pack or a Scout Troop.
 Additionally, a Group may also include one or more Group Scout Active Support Units.
-An Explorer Scout Unit may also be attached to a Scout Group (see Rule 3.16).
+An Explorer Scout Unit may also be attached to a Scout Group (see Rule 3.17).